Wes Mountain/The Pharmaceutical Journal

 Summary

-This first article in the series has explored the GPhC framework and highlighted how to use the learning outcomes and indicative assessment topics to guide revision.
-It has also highlighted how weightings can be used to help allocate time strategically, but remember that you will gain a higher chance of success if you begin your revision early enough to allow all sections of the framework to be covered adequately.
+This first article in the series has explored the GPhC Common Registration framework and highlighted how to use the assessment structure and topic lists to guide revision.
+It has also highlighted how question prevalence can be used to help allocate time strategically, but remember that you will gain a higher chance of success if you begin your revision early enough to allow all learning outcomes to be covered adequately.
 We have also highlighted the need to cover all 15 therapeutic areas and provided some advice on how to approach single best answer questions in the exam itself.

 Disclaimer